chiranjeevitapal/Data-Prediction_Using_ML/README.md

-# Real-Estate-Predictions
+# Real-Time-Data-Predictions
-Real Estate Predictions: A machine learning model
+Real Time Data Predictions: A machine learning model

 This is a simple machine learning model I made which predicts the prices of real estate based on certain parametres such as number of bedrooms, plot size and other key factors affecting the prices of houses.
+This can be further enhanced to enhance any other metrics.
 It makes use of the random forest model to predict prices.
 I have included the datasets which are needed to train the model and validate it later.

 File description: